 Discussion

-Genetic adaptation and phenotypic plasticity are two competing hypotheses for how ectotherms can cope with warming temperatures associated with anthropogenic climate change [3,36–38].
-Plastic responses occurring early in development can have anticipatory and long-lasting effects on organisms, with significant implications for how they cope with environmental stressors.
+Genetic adaptation and phenotypic plasticity are two hypotheses for how ectotherms can cope with warming temperatures associated with anthropogenic climate change [3,36–38].
+Plastic responses occurring early in development can have long-lasting effects on organisms, with significant implications for how they cope with environmental stressors.

 We show that early developmental environments do little to modify thermal physiological traits (CTmax & Tpref) in most reptile taxa.
 Both our experimental and meta-analytic approaches suggest that the magnitude of developmental plasticity on thermal indices appears to be canalised across reptile taxa.
 For example, our meta-analysis indicated that for every 1°C change in developmental temperature, we only expect a 0.05°C change in thermal physiology.
 Our findings are consistent with those of other ectotherm systems, which show that developmental plasticity has little impact on adult heat tolerance [6,39–41].
 Nonetheless, we detected significant species-specific heterogeneity (ISpecies2= 70.57%), suggesting substantial differences across species that cannot be ignored.
 Such variability may be driven by species differences in micro-habitat selection of nests or nesting phenology in the wild and whether developmental conditions in the field corroborate with conditions chosen for laboratory experiments.
 It has been indicated in other studies[42–45] that differences in nest depth, nest location, clutch density or maternal condition may select for developmentally plastic responses in offspring.
 Together, these data highlight that further ecological data on developmental environments in nature is needed to test if static manipulations in the lab provide a functional link to how species can cope with environmental change.

-Across reptile taxa, plasticity in thermal physiology also did not differ by age, taxon or climate zone.
+While there are still limited empirical studies, across reptile taxa, plasticity in thermal physiology did not differ by age, taxon or climate zone.
 We expected that the earlier age at which thermal traits were measured would be more likely to detect effects of early environments.
 In addition, tropical species are expected to maintain body temperatures near their thermal limits, and an increase in temperature can push these species to physiological extremes compared to temperate species [ 3,38,46].
 Greater thermal variability in temperate regions should select for greater plasticity.
-However, our meta-analysis does not support these hypotheses, and instead, the microthermal environments and behavioural flexibility may be a more important driving mechanism as to whether species respond plastically to developmental environments or not [3,47].
+However, our meta-analysis does not support these hypotheses.
+Instead, the microthermal environments and behavioural flexibility may be a more important driving mechanism as to whether species respond plastically to developmental environments or not [3,47].
 Future studies looking at the autocorrelation between early and late developmental environments would be fruitful in helping elucidate species-specific responses to thermal environments.